miguelDagrain/projectDatabases/README.md

 All files regarding translation are found in the babel folder.

 In order to create new Dutch translations, run the next commands from the project root.
-> pybabel extract -F babel/babel.cfg -o babel/messages.pot
+> pybabel extract -F babel/babel.cfg -o babel/messages.pot . <br>
-> pybabel update -i babel/messages.pot -d .
+> pybabel update -i babel/messages.pot -d babel/translations

 After this is done, go to the [messages.po](babel/translations/nl/LC_MESSAGES/messages.po) file, and fill in the new entries.